 Daffodil, Narcissus, is a spring-flowering bulb in the Amaryllis family.
-Though the traditional daffodil bloom of folklore, poetry, and field is yellow to golden-yellow color all over.
-However, it has been bred to produce different colors and double, triple and more blooms.
+The traditional daffodil bloom of folklore, poetry, and field is yellow to golden-yellow.
+However, daffodils have been bred to produce different colors and double or triple blooms.

-To produce a yellow dye, use the flower heads after they have dried with an alum mordant.Continue to 23 of 36 below.
+To produce a yellow dye, use the flower heads after they have dried with an alum mordant in boiling water.Continue to 23 of 36 below.

 23 of 36

-The dahlia is a bushy, tuberous perennial plants native to Mexico, Central America and Colombia related to the sunflower, daisy, chrysanthemum and zinnia.
-It is mainly grown as a garden plant and are brightly colored, displaying most hues, with the exception of blue.
+The dahlia is a bushy, tuberous perennial plants native to Mexico, Central America, and Colombia related to the sunflower, daisy, chrysanthemum, and zinnia.
+They are mainly grown as garden plants and are brightly colored, displaying most hues with the exception of blue.

-The red, yellow and orange flowers - fresh or dried - make a yellow to orange dye when boiled with water.Continue to 24 of 36 below.
+The red, yellow, and orange flowers can be used fresh or dried to make a yellow to orange dye when boiled with water.Continue to 24 of 36 below.

 24 of 36